 Apache License 2.0 vs. Other Permissive Licenses

-So, what are the major differences between the Apache License 2.0 and other well-known permissive licenses?
 Let’s compare Apache to two popular alternatives: the MIT license and the BSD license.

-Apache License 2.0 vs. the MIT License
+What's the Difference Between Apache License 2.0 and the MIT License?

 These two OSS licenses are extremely similar.
 One exception is that Apache 2.0 requires users to state any significant changes they make to the original code.
 They don’t need to reveal their source code, but must include modification notifications.

-Legally, the main difference between the two is the express patent license.
+Another difference between the two is the express patent license.
 While there is some ambiguity about whether a non-explicit patent license exists under MIT, there is none when it comes to the Apache License 2.0.
 The language of the license makes the grant of patent rights extremely clear.

-Apache License 2.0 vs. the BSD License
+What's the Difference Between Apache License 2.0 and the BSD License?

 Here’s a bit of interesting history: An earlier version of the Apache License (Apache License version 1.1) was virtually identical to the BSD License.
 In 2004, however, the current 2.0 version came out, with two key additions: the explicit grant of patent rights and clear definitions of each term (“Work,” “Contributor,” “Licensor,” etc.).
 The resulting license leaves less room for ambiguity than both the MIT and BSD licenses.

-Use Cases for the Apache License 2.0
+Using the Apache License 2.0

 For Developers